-- Enter the following command to show the primary and secondary paths to LUNs: storage show disk -p all
+- Enter the following command to show the primary and secondary paths to array LUNs: storage show disk -p all

 The system displays information similar to the following: